 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on your prescription label.
-You may take this medicine with or without food, but try to take it the same way every time.
-Take your doses at regular intervals.
-Do not take more medicine than directed.
+Take your medicine at regular intervals.
+Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.